rblades/dhworkbook_master/docs/module-2/Exercises.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/C6QasGX6Ncw?rel=0" title="Converting our images further" frameborder="0" gesture="media" allowfullscreen></iframe>
     <br>

 8. Choose either the command line or the R method to convert more of the war diary files to text.
 Save these files into a new directory called `war-diary-text`.
 We will use these text files for future work in topic modeling and text analysis.
 How might your decision on which method to use change the results you would get in, say, a topic modeling tool?

+    **Hint:** Check below for [a way to automate the conversion process](#batch-converting-image-files).

     <br>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/puUNq1qzFmY?rel=0" title="Converting the war diary files to text using RStudio" frameborder="0" gesture="media" allowfullscreen></iframe>